Find Affordable College Courses

 Full Journalism at University at Buffalo Report

-Rochester Institute of Technology ranked #9 on this year’s Best Journalism Schools in New York list.
-Located in the large suburb of Rochester, RIT is a private not-for-profit school with a fairly large student population.
+Rochester Institute of Technology came in at #9 in this year’s edition of the Best Journalism Schools in New York ranking.
+Located in the large suburb of Rochester, RIT is a private not-for-profit college with a large student population.

 Read full report on Journalism at Rochester Institute of Technology